 GMAT – The quantitative section of the Graduate Management Admissions Test (GMAT) consists of 37 questions that evaluate students’ data analytics skills, particularly in the areas of problem solving and data efficiency.
 To prepare for the GMAT, students may take practice exams through Veritas Prep and the Princeton Review.

 Prior Relevant Work Experience

-Admissions department may give top consideration to applicants who have demonstrated exceptional quantitative and analytical reasoning abilities and strong communications skills through their professional work.
+Admissions department will usually give top consideration to applicants who have already demonstrated exceptional quantitative and analytical reasoning abilities and strong communication skills through their professional work.
 Among the professional skill sets considered are:

 - Communication skills

 - Programming proficiency in languages such as Java, C++, and Python

 Five to seven years of experience are preferable, but you’ll be evaluated on the merits of the position itself.
 Just a few examples of positions and companies in Iowa that would satisfy work experience include:

 - Data analysis at A.Y McDonald Manufacturing Company